Berkeley-TAFLab/BoatControls/README.md

  - Servo - Contains code intended to be flashed onto the boat itself.
  - TAFGUI - Contains code for the Boat GUI that is intended to be used to control boats and display data received via Xbee.
  - TransmitterModule - (deprecated since the usage of the Xbee) Contains code to be used with the 433Mhz radio modules on the boat.
  - XbeeFolder - Test code to interact with the xbees.
 These are features that will eventually be added back into the Servo directory.
 Currently still experimenting with Xbees
+ - Message_IDS.txt - Contains IDs for each of our custom message types to be sent via Xbee

 # Devlog